 WHAT IS SEIREI KARATE?

 SEIREI KARATE (Pronounced; Say-Ray)

 精 SEI - Vigor & Strength. 励 REI - Strive & Endeavor. 会 KAI - Organization.

 Seirei Karate (aka Seirei-kai Karate) is traditional, authentic Japanese fighting karate.
-A practical and effective self-defense fighting system and a great source for mental and physical strength development.
-Seirei Karate is based on the styles of Kyokushin, Oyama Karate, Shotokan, and Seido Karate fused with Judo, creating a unique style of fighting and practical self-defense.
-Utilizing an arsenal of kicking, punching, and striking combinations, while incorporating grabs, take-downs and throws.
+Seirei Karate is based on from Kyokushin, Oyama, and Seido Karate fused with Judo, creating a unique style of fighting and practical self-defense.
+Utilizing an arsenal of kick, punch, and strike combinations, while incorporating grabs, take-downs and throws.

-A discipline that concentrates heavily on practical fighting and street defensive techniques, Seirei Karate training is centered in the aspect of building physical and mental strength.
-The training of traditional Japanese/Okinawan weapons are also taught at the advanced stages of the Seirei Karate curriculum.
+A discipline that concentrates heavily on mental and physical strengthening and street defensive techniques, Seirei Karate training is also a great source stress relief, relaxation, and meditation.
+Traditional Japanese & Okinawan weapons training are also taught at the advanced stages of the Seirei Karate curriculum.

 Seirei Karate is the learned and tried experience of Shihan Padron, whom sincerely believes in the True meaning and the path of the Ultimate Truth.
 Shihan Padron has maintained his passion for Kyokushin and Oyama Karate and the fundamental elements of his mentors, which shows through his teachings of Seirei Karate.

 zen-ken: w.s.k.o. logo